sjordhani22/sending-requests-to-nginx/README.md

 Description:

 This repository contains a script that will send a request to my NGINX server.
 The global configuration file and a test site configuration file are also both located inside this repository, named nginx.conf and test respectively.
+Additionally, the zero-filled files are located in the testobjects folder in this repository.
 The script will check to see that the right arguments are given, will start the NGINX server, and will send a request using cURL to one of the URI's seen in the test configuration file.
 Depending on the URI,
 the NGINX server will send back a file based on what is requested from the client (script/cURL).
 For this server, upon receiving GET requests, zero- filled files of size 10KB, 100KB, 1MB, 2MB, 8MB, and 10MB will be served back.